-Student will receive class assignment by the level which reflect their progress in dance and not their grade level in school.
+Students will receive the class assignment by the level which reflects their progress in dance and not their grade level in school.
 Class placement will be determined by the instructor and director.
 Students enrolling for the first time in our Intermediate and advanced programs will audition for placement.
 Students will advance within our dance program based on the individual student’s progress and skills and not that of others.
-In order to progress into the intermediate and advanced level programs it is highly recommended that students receive at least two classes in ballet per week.
+In order to progress into the intermediate and advanced level programs, it is highly recommended that students receive at least two classes in ballet per week.

 Registration and Tuition

-Tuition is on a monthly basis not by the lesson and due with the first lesson of the month.
+Tuition is on a monthly basis not by the lesson and due by the first lesson of the month.
 It is not our policy to bill.
-Accounts not paid in full by the 1Oth of the month will be assessed a $15.00 billing charged after 2 month student will be dropped.
-For summer classes full payment is required at registration.
+Accounts not paid in full by the 1Oth of the month will be charged a $15 late fee.
+After 2 months, students will be dropped.
+For summer classes, full payment is required at registration.
 There are no refunds for summer or special classes.

-Return Check Charge – There will be a $30.00 service charge added to a students account for all returned checks.
+Return Check Charge – There will be a $30 service charge added to a student’s account for all returned checks.
 It is not our policy to re-deposit returned checks.
-Late payment could result in removal from class or event until paid in cash.
+A late payment could result in removal from class or event until paid in cash.

-Delinquent Accounts – Accounts which are consistently delinquent will require payment by semester in advance or the student may be denied admission to class.
-Students with accounts delinquent by greater than 30 days may be denied admission to class until balance is paid in full.
+Delinquent Accounts – Accounts that are consistently delinquent will require payment by semester in advance or the student may be denied admission to the class.
+Students with accounts delinquent by greater than 30 days may be denied admission to class until the balance is paid in full.

 Attendance, Absence and Withdrawal